Gallium scan

-A gallium scan is a type of nuclear medicine test that uses either a gallium-67 (67Ga) or gallium-68 (68Ga) radiopharmaceutical to obtain images of a specific type of tissue, or disease state of tissue.
+A gallium scan is a type of nuclear medicine diagnostic investigation that uses either a gallium-67 (67Ga) or gallium-68 (68Ga) radiopharmaceutical to obtain images of a specific type of tissue, or disease state of tissue.
+The gamma emission of gallium-67 is imaged by a gamma camera, while the positron emission of gallium-68 is imaged by positron emission tomography (PET).
 Gallium salts like gallium citrate and gallium nitrate may be used.
 The form of salt is not important, since it is the freely dissolved gallium ion Ga3+ which is active.
-Both 67Ga and 68Ga salts have similar uptake mechanisms.
-Gallium can also be used in other forms, for example 68Ga-PSMA is used for cancer imaging.
-The gamma emission of gallium-67 is imaged by a gamma camera, while the positron emission of gallium-68 is imaged by positron emission tomography (PET).

-Gallium salts are taken up by tumors, inflammation, and both acute and chronic infection, allowing these pathological processes to be imaged.
+As they are isotopic, Both 67Ga and 68Ga salts have the same uptake mechanisms.
+The gallium(III) is rapidly bound by transferrin, which then preferentially accumulates in tumors, inflammation, and both acute and chronic infection, allowing these pathological processes to be imaged.
 Gallium is particularly useful in imaging osteomyelitis that involves the spine, and in imaging older and chronic infections that may be the cause of a fever of unknown origin.

-Gallium-68 DOTA scans are increasingly replacing octreotide scans (a type of indium-111 scan using octreotide as a somatostatin receptor ligand).
-The gallium-68 is bound to an octreotide derivative chemical such as DOTATOC and the positrons it emits are imaged by PET-CT scan.
-Such scans are useful in locating neuroendocrine tumors and pancreatic cancer.
+Due to lack of disease specificity, imaging with radioactive gallium(III) salts or complexes, such as 67Ga citrate, has gradually become less important over time and is rarely used these days.

+However, the mentioned gallium(III) radionuclides, particularly 68Ga, are frequently used as radiolabels for peptides, proteins, oligonucleotides, drugs, and drug-like substance, turning these from regular pharmaceuticals into radiotracers.
+A popular class of such radiopharmaceuticals is formed by 68Ga-labeled small-molecule inhibitors for prostate-specific membrane antigen (PSMA), which are increasingly used for prostate cancer imaging.
+Furthermore, Gallium-68 labeled octreotide analogs, such as 68Ga-DOTATOC, were among the first clinically successful 68Ga PET tracers and have meanwhile replaced indium-111 labeled octreotides for diagnostic imaging of somatostatin receptor positive neuroendocrine tumors.
+Investigations with 68Ga-labeled peptides etc. are however not commonly referred to as 'gallium scan'.
+Usually they are named after the addressed target or labeled bioligand, e.g., 'PSMA scan' or 'DOTATOC scan'.